jspsych/jsPsych/docs/developers/plugin-development.md

 ## Requirements for a plugin

-Plugins are implemented as [JavaScript Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+As of version 7.0, plugins are [JavaScript Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 A plugin must implement:

 * A `constructor()` that accepts an instance of jsPsych.
 * A `trial()` method that accepts an `HTMLElement` as its first argument and an object of trial parameters as its second argument.
 There is an optional third argument to [handle the `on_load` event]() in certain cirumstances.
 The `trial()` method should invoke `jsPsych.finishTrial()` to [end the trial and save data]() at the appropriate moment.